 The Kay Butler Gill Lecture in Christian Spirituality, hosted by the seminary's Center for Christian Spirituality, is one of General Seminary's two named lectures.
-Now in its eleventh year, the lecture heralds the place of Christian spirituality as a scholarly field within the theological academy.
+Now in its thirteenth year, the lecture heralds the place of Christian spirituality as a scholarly field within the theological academy.

 Bringing eminent scholars and spiritual teachers to the seminary is made possible by donations to lecture's endowment, initially established by a generous grant from the estate of Kay Butler Gill, a graduate of General Seminary and the Center for Christian Spirituality.